-- iMeaning - 0 Include only the true objective q(x) in the composite objective.
-This option sets $\gamma = 0$ in the composite objective and will allow sqOpt to ignore the elastic bounds and find a solution that minimzes q subject to the nonelastic constraints.
+- 0 Include only the true objective q(x) in the composite objective.
+This option sets $\gamma = 0$ in the composite objective and allows sq0pt to ignore the elastic bounds and find a solution that minimizes q(x) subject to the nonelastic constraints.
 This option is useful if there are some "soft" constraints that you would like to ignore if the constraints are infeasible. - 1 Use a composite objective defined with γ determined by the value of Elastic weight.
-This value is intended to be used in conjunction with Elastic mode = 2. - Include only the elastic variables in the composite objective.
-The elastics are weighted 2by $\gamma = 1$.
-This choice minimizes the violations of the elastic variable at the expense of possibly increasing the true objective.
-This option can be used to find a point that minimizes the sum of the violations of a subset of constraints determined by the parameter hElast.
+This value is intended to be used in conjunction with Elastic mode = 2. - 2 Include only the elastic variables in the composite objective.
+The elastics are weighted by $\gamma = 1$.
+This choice minimizes the violations of the elastic variables at the expense of possibly increasing the true objective.
+This option can be used to find a point that minimizes the sum of the violations of a subset of constraints specified by the input array hEtype.